-Fill the kettle with at least 1 litre of fresh water from the tap.
+Fill the kettle with at least 1 litre of fresh water from the tap (don't use water that has been boiled before).
 Do not use bottled mineral water or artificially softened water as these can contain a high concentration of minerals that are unsuitable for babies.